Every restaurant wants the same thing in 2026: more customers, more often.

 4. Turn First-Time Guests Into Regulars With Rewards

-New customers are great.
-Regulars pay the rent.
-Many restaurant loyalty programs fail because they are too complicated or completely invisible.
-If people do not understand how it works in 5 seconds, they will not use it.
+Many restaurant loyalty programs fail because they're too complicated or completely invisible.
+If people don't understand how it works in 5 seconds, they won't use it.

 Design a Simple Restaurant Loyalty Flow